anjali21i/usermanagement/README.md

 # spring-react-project
-Practice project on spring boot with react
+usermanagement project on spring boot with react